ryankoble/CP1-HW12/README.md

 ## Component Parts

-The project consists of laptop + MIDI keyboard + javascript program + external display.
+The project consists of laptop + MIDI keyboard + Processing + external display.

 MIDI keyboard is plugged into laptop via a printer cable + USB-C adapter.
 External display is plugged into laptop via HDMI cable + USB-C adapter.